ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

 2. By running multiple nProbe instances, one for each exporter.
-This method is the most performant because each exported data will be handled by a separate thread into ntopng so it can leverage the cpu cores of a multicore system.
+This method is the most performant because each exported data will be handled by a separate thread into ntopng so it can leverage the CPU cores of a multicore system.

 Here is an example on how to configure multiple nProbe instances (second approach):